 There will not be a single answer to the question, “Where is the world’s most delicious ice cream?”
 We will all have our favorite flavors and textures.
-However,it is always fun trying ice cream in different countries to see how they measure up.
+However it’s is always fun trying ice cream in different countries to see how they measure up.

 Many, if not most, people in the world love to eat ice cream at some time.
 So often when we eat ice cream, we can allow ourselves to be transported to another time and place.
 Our memories might come from a special day in our childhood or a special place in our worldly travels.